WesSouza/wes.dev/src/content/blog/2023-01-15-b-is-assignable-to-the-constraint-of-type-t-but-t-could-be-instantiated-with-a-different-subtype-of-constraint-a.md

 wes95_file: '/C/My_Documents/Blog/B is assignable to the constraint of type T.doc'
 ---

+# 'B' is assignable to the constraint of type 'T', but 'T' could be instantiated with a different subtype of constraint 'A'.

 This error has plagued me for years now.
 And [thanks to Inigo I finally understood the problem](https://stackoverflow.com/a/70392066/572647).

 TL;DR: When you use `T extends A` in a generic declaration, you require `T` to be _at least_ `A`, but it can have more properties (by being a different subtype).